Saturday, March 4, 2023

 9. The New Deal "made the Depression worse."
 This is what conservatives have wanted you to believe ever since.
 In May 1937, another downturn began, and by June 1938, unemployment was back up to 19 percent, back to where it was in 1935.
 The Democrats paid for this at the polls in 1938: The 336-88 advantage they had in the House of Representatives after 1936 dropped to 262-169, and their 77-15 Senate advantage (there were also 4 independents) fell to 69-23.

 This had an interesting side effect: Just as the Congressional and gubernatorial elections of 1930, '32, '34 and '36 had wiped out many potential future Presidential candidates for the Republicans, so too did the '38 races knock out some potential Democratic candidates for 1940.
 As a result, neither party had much of a "bench" that could replace FDR.
-Without such a challenger to him FDR knew there was no one who could seriously challenge Nazi Germany's Chancellor, Adolf Hitler, in his bid for world supremacy.
-FDR thought his Vice President, John Nance Garner, too conservative to give Hitler the strenuous level of necessary opposition.
+Without such a challenger to him, FDR knew there was no one who could seriously challenge Nazi Germany's Chancellor, Adolf Hitler, in his bid for world supremacy.
+FDR thought his Vice President, John Nance Garner, was too conservative to give Hitler the strenuous level of necessary opposition.
 So FDR ran for a 3rd term.

 For most of 1939, unemployment was around 17 percent.
 By 1940, it had dropped back to 14; for 1941, 10.
 So what happened?
 Did FDR's New Deal programs make the Depression worse?

 "Worse"?
 Worse than what?
 Worse than what he inherited on March 4, 1933?
 Don't be ridiculous.
 Republicans then, and conservatives now, want you to believe that "big government" does this.
 In fact, it was the exact opposite.
-FDR was doing exactly what conservatives want the President to do: He was cutting back on spending.
+In 1937, FDR was doing exactly what conservatives want the President to do: He was cutting back on spending.
 He thought he could do it because of the successes he'd had.

 By 1938, he realized what a mistake this was, and, after his "First New Deal" of 1933 and his "Second New Deal" of 1935, he started a "Third New Deal."
 (His 1944 G.I.
 Bill of Rights has not been called a "Fourth New Deal," but it should be.)
 History has repeatedly proven it: The way to cause a recession is to have the federal government cut taxes and cut spending; and the way to get out of a recession is to have the federal government raise taxes and raise spending.

 10. World War II was what really ended the Depression.
 This one is true.
 As stated, unemployment was still above 10 percent through most of 1941.
 On December 7, the Japanese attacked Pearl Harbor.
 The armed forces took on 16 million Americans, enlistees and draftees combined.
 Many jobs they left behind had been taken by those previously unemployed.
 And many businesses that were deemed vital to the war effort were running 24 hours a day, thus increasing the need for available workers.
-Because of this, by mid-1942, unemployment was down to 3 percent.
+Because of this, by mid-1942, in a matter of months, unemployment was down to 3 percent.
 It remained there for the duration of The War.

 FDR could not have been elected to a 3rd term in 1940 without the threat of war from Nazi Germany and/or Imperial Japan.
 He would not have run for a 3rd term without it.
 Could anyone else, elected in 1940, have brought unemployment back to 1929 levels without entering The War?
 It is incredibly unlikely.

-The people who lived through the Great Depression are now either dead, or very old.
-They were the "forgotten man" and woman of their age.
 We dare not forget them now.
 We have had hard recessions in 1973-76, 1980-83, 1990-93, 2001-03, 2007-10 and 2020-21.
 But not another Depression, because of the safeguards we put into place in the 1930s.
 If we fail to support these safeguards, then everything those people suffered through, and everything those who worked to help them did to do so, will have been in vain.

 No comments: